 For present purposes, it is most important to note, as Chiko Ishida has argued, that the anonymous editor’s extensive additions to the BsCA on ‘exchange of self and other’ diverge from that earlier text in arguing for compassion from a selfless perspective.
 All of the passages to which we refer in this volume on ownerless suffering appear to be later interpolations.
 Saitō notes that, of the more than twenty verses deleted by the reviser from the BsCA’s wisdom chapter, most are on a single subject, anātman.

-Any hermeneutical approach to the text must therefore remain particularly cautious.
-We cannot automatically assume internal consistency in the works attributed to Śāntideva, as if they were the representations of one mind or a single coherent project.
+Any hermeneutical approach to the text must therefore be very cautious.
+We cannot automatically assume internal consistency in the works attributed to Śāntideva, or that they were the work of one mind or that they constitute a single coherent project.
 A certain level of internal dissonance might be expected.
 This is certainly the case in the passage on exchange of self and other, which may not even be internally consistent.
 What we can attempt, as does the commentarial tradition, is to address the text we have in front of us – a text which, whatever its origins, has been treated for many centuries as a unity – and to take Śāntideva not as an historical figure whose intention we might wish to divine, but as an authorial center of gravity for a text that may have coalesced through the contributions of a trans-historical committee of scholars with divergent aims and views.

 2. The Meditation Chapter and the Passage which is our Concern